katzai/katzai/README.md

 I’m a small developer.
 My development journey started in 10th grade, and now I’m a **1st year BCA student** at **Nehru Arts and Science College, Lakkidi, Palakkad**.

-I use **AI tools** in my development workflow, and my aim is to build skills and systems strong enough to create results that speak for themselves.
+I use **AI tools** in my development workflow, focusing on building strong fundamentals and consistency.

 ---